pySTEPS/pysteps/CONTRIBUTING.rst

 **Auto-formatters**

 Hand-formatting code according the PEP8 style guide can be a tedious process if it is done manually.
-To make out lives easy, in pysteps, we use `black <https://black.readthedocs.io/en/stable/>`_ to auto-format the code using its default configuration.
+To make our lives easy, in pysteps, we use `black <https://black.readthedocs.io/en/stable/>`_ to auto-format the code using its default configuration.
 Black can be installed using any of the following::